 old-name is the source (old) filename.
 The name may be quoted with double quotes (") or single quotes (').
 When the name is quoted, the quotes are removed, but the name is not otherwise modified.
-If the name is not quoted, the first control character terminates the name on Windows and the first whitespace character terminates the name on UNIX.
+If the name is not quoted, the first control character terminates the name on Windows and the first white space character terminates the name on UNIX.
+On Windows, trailing spaces are removed from unquoted names.
+The old-name data item must be less than 1024 characters in length.

 new-name is the target (new) filename.
 The name may be quoted with double quotes (") or single quotes (').
 When the name is quoted, the quotes are removed, but the name is not otherwise modified.
-If the name is not quoted, the first control character terminates the name on Windows and the first whitespace character terminates the name on UNIX.
+If the name is not quoted, the first control character terminates the name on Windows and the first white space character terminates the name on UNIX.
+The new-name data item must be less than 1024 characters in length.